How Many Dating App Users Would Consider Going Out With Someone That DMs On Social Media?

-Facebook has announced that they’ve joined the dating scene with Facebook Dating, claiming to have made finding love easier and more meaningful.
-But with a plethora of dating apps to choose from, how can Facebook stand out from the crowd and gain a following from current users of other apps?
-To find out, we asked over 500 US consumers about their dating app usage running a Single and Multi Implicit Association test to uncover their subconscious associations with the category.
+Facebook has announced that they’ve joined the online dating scene with Facebook Dating, claiming to have made finding love easier and more meaningful.
+But with a plethora of dating sites and apps for finding potential partners, how can Facebook stand out from the crowd and gain a following from current users of other apps?
+To find out, we asked over 500 American consumers about their dating app usage running a Single and Multi Implicit Association test to uncover their subconscious associations with the category.

 All of the respondents were aware of at least one or more dating app on the market.
 Tinder and Match had the highest brand awareness, with Tinder at 82 percent and Match at 72 percent.
 Interestingly, both Bumble and Hinge fell behind OkCupid and Plenty of Fish (POF) in regards to brand awareness with less than 50 percent each.